-- Presenter: John Fazio, Senior Systems Analyst - Summary: Staff will brief the Council on the resource adequacy assessment to be included in the 2021 Power Plan.
-Analysis from the Council's redeveloped GENESYS model projects an adequacy need over the next few years, followed by minimal resource needs throughout the planning period horizon.
+- Presenter: John Fazio, Senior Systems Analyst - Summary: Staff will brief the power committee on the resource adequacy assessment to be included in the 2021 Power Plan.
+Analysis from the Council's redeveloped GENESYS model projects an adequacy need in the next few years, followed by minimal resource needs throughout the planning period horizon.
 To maintain adequacy, an estimated 1,600 MW of added capacity is needed by 2023.
-After 2023, and despite additional coal plant retirements, adequacy can be maintained throughout the study horizon primarily due to the high level of expected renewable resource buildout across the West and the opportunity to optimize the utilization of the existing hydro and gas-fired resource fleet.
-However, because of the inherent uncertainty in future West-wide resource expansion and because of the potential for high electricity demand growth due to electrification, the Council could choose to propose a higher level of resource development in its resource strategy to offset these risks. - Workplan: Action item Res-8: Adaptive Management: To track Seventh Power Plan implementation and adapt as needed, the Council, in cooperation with regional stakeholders, will provide an annual resource adequacy assessment.

-Background: The Council assesses the adequacy of the regional power supply annually as an early warning to gauge whether new resource development is keeping pace with load growth and with resource retirements.
+After 2023, and despite additional coal plant retirements, adequacy can be maintained throughout the study horizon primarily due to the high level of expected renewable resource buildout across the West and the opportunity to optimize the utilization of the existing hydro and gas-fired resource fleet. - Workplan: Action item Res-8: Adaptive Management: To track Seventh Power Plan implementation and adapt as needed, the Council, in cooperation with regional stakeholders, will provide an annual resource adequacy assessment. - Background: The Council assesses the adequacy of the regional power supply annually as an early warning to gauge whether new resource development is keeping pace with load growth and with resource retirements.
 This year the resource adequacy assessment will be a part of the Council's 2021 power plan.
 This year's assessment differs from past assessments in three significant ways.
 First, primarily due to state clear air laws and policies across the West, acquisition of renewable resources has increased rapidly, which has affected market prices and has put more pressure on system operators to maintain reliable service.
 Secondly, because the region is now more likely to experience short-term capacity deficiencies, the Council chose to redevelop its adequacy model (GENESYS) to simulate hourly operations more realistically.
 Finally, the Council chose to use forward-looking projections for temperature and stream flows based on general circulation model analyses of climate change instead of the historical data used for previous assessments.
 Because of this new approach, the Council has had to take more time with stakeholders to vet the new model and climate change data and to interpret model results.

-Power Plan Resource Adequacy Assessment
+Power Plan Adequacy Assessment Preview

-Council Meeting May 5, 2021 John Fazio
+Power Committee Meeting May 4, 2021 John Fazio